billhails/CEKF/docs/lambda-conversion.md

 $$

 That's it.
 We won't expose `cut` as a language feature because its use is purely internal to the implementation.

+`cut` is now implemented, the ANF [scm/map-amb.scm](../scm/map-amb.scm) file demonstrates the expected behaviour, that file has been translated into C structs with [tools/makeTree.py](../tools/makeTree.py) and the resulting C code pasted into [src/tests/exp.inc](../src/tests/exp.inc) as a test `makeTestExpMap()`.